CrowdStrike/glide-core/.changeset/small-comics-peel.md

 '@crowdstrike/glide-core': patch
 ---

-Dropdown's item count now has a role of `status`.
+Dropdown's item count is no longer reported as an error with axe accessibility tools.